-At each stage of the request, to obtain relief for the customer throughout the lengthy process, the front-line employee informed the customer the service being provided was an outreach for customer satisfaction.
-With the final request for reprieve denied, who is to shoulder the customer anger, frustration, and hurt feelings; not the back office causing the problem, but the front-line customer support representative.
+At each stage of the request, to obtain relief for the customer throughout the lengthy process, the front-line employee informed the customer of the service of the status as an outreach for customer satisfaction.
+With the final request for reprieve denied, who is to shoulder the customer’s anger, frustration, and hurt feelings; not the back office causing the problem, but the front-line customer support representative.
 The final nail in this horrible customer service example was the back office person refusing the request did so because he/she personally did not like the manager making the request and made this known to the business leaders approaching the back office for assistance.
-In fact, every time this back office representative could make life hard for that manager, he/she actively choose to impede, distract, deny, and hamper external customer service, through internal politicking.
+In fact, every time this back-office representative could make life hard for that manager, he/she actively chooses to impede, distract, deny, and hamper external customer service, through internal politicking.
 The manager, blamed for not being “polite enough” to the needs of the back office personnel, received a reprimand from the business leaders for causing hurt feelings.
 The internal investigation proved the manager and the back-office personnel never met, had never interacted outside of the business process requesting service, and the back office personnel simply expressed an opinion of dislike for this single manager.

 Leading to the question, “how does an organization begin to change internal customer support to win external customers?”
 Shown below are the five first steps:

 - Start today, start with you, and start by changing how you see your fellow employees.
 When asked a question from a fellow employee, consider whether the question is an “interruption” or an “opportunity?”
 This simple choice powers the internal customer service culture and attitude.

 - While reports and statistics are important, has the voice of the internal customer become lost in those reports and statistics?
 When was the last time a report included actual internal customer voices, not a survey with a sampling of voices specially selected, groomed, and cleansed to support a point, but actual voices from internal customers?
 VITarSS powered communication is the phenomenon of voices echoing in the halls of decision-making.